60 Microlensing Events from the Three Years of Zwicky Transient Facility Phase One: Detection Pipeline

 Data quality cuts were applied to the resulting fits, as outlined in Table \ref{tab:pipeline_cuts}.
 The fractional error on $t_E$ was required to be below 20\% to ensure that a final distribution of Einstein crossing times would be well defined.
-Cuts on $u_0 \leq 1.0$ and $b_\text{sff} \leq 1.2$ are commonly accepted limits for the selection of high quality events. $\chi^2_\text{reduced} \leq 3.0$ for the data evaluated against the model fit was set to similarly remove lower quality events.
-The final three cuts were re-implementations of earlier cuts but with this more rigorous fit.
-The candidate was required to have $4t_E$ of observations outside of observations that were outside of significant magnification ($t_0 \pm 2t_E$).
-Lastly the candidate was required to have observations on both the rise ($t_0 - t_E \geq 58194$) and and fall ($t_0 + t_E \leq 59243$).
-All of these cuts reduced the sample down down to 669 candidates in our level 5 catalog.
-We additionally fit the 1,690 candidate to the same nested Bayesian sampler but with only the one single lightcurve containing the most nights of observations.
-This gave us the error on the $t_0$ and $t_E$ measurements that we could be used to determine which of these candidates should be astrometrically observed.
+Cuts on $|u_0| \leq 1.0$ and $b_\text{sff} \leq 1.5$ are commonly accepted limits for the selection of high quality events.

+The candidate was required to have $4t_E$ of observations that were outside of significant magnification ($t_0 \pm 2t_E$), which is a re-implementation of a previous cut with this more rigorous fit.
+All of these cuts reduced the sample down to 950 candidates in our level 5 catalog.
+We additionally fit the 1,558 candidate to the same nested Bayesian sampler but with only the one single lightcurve containing the most nights of observations.
+This gave us the error on the $t_0$ and $t_E$ measurements that could be used to determine which of these candidates should be astrometrically observed.